MicrosoftDocs/azure-devops-docs/docs/build-release/tasks/utility/curl-upload-files.md

 ---
-title: cURL Upload Files
+title: cURL Upload Files | VSTS or Team Foundation Server
-description: cURL Upload Files in VSTS and TFS ms.topic: reference ms.prod: devops ms.technology: devops-cicd
+description: Learn all about how you can use cURL to upload files with supported protocols in VSTS and Team Foundation Server (TFS). ms.topic: reference ms.prod: devops ms.technology: devops-cicd